IHE/RAD.IRA/input/pagecontent/rad-x10.md

 ### 2:3.X10.1 Scope

-This transaction is used to derive error events and send to all subscribers that subscribed to the events.
+This transaction is used to distribute notification events to subscribers about synchronization errors detected by the Manager.

 ### 2:3.X10.2 Actors Roles